RajatSharmaNEU/002736944_RajatSharma_CoffeeShop/PartB/ReadMe.md

 NUID - 002736944
 Subject - Web Design and User Experience (INFO 6150)

+Madras Coffee House is a plantation site and this website provide tour and media related to tour.

 Main tags used in assignment 2 -
 1. Audio - Used audio tag to tell about the Coffee history.
 2. Video - Used it to showcase recent coffee making class video